 - Think about how they relate to Big Bang and an expanding universe.

 - Next week you can verify your findings with the explanation of the Biblical Hebrew that I’ll give you.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Genesis 1 – Science with Big Bang and the Bible with Creation, in Accord?
+Please use the Social Network links just below to share this information from The Explanation, Genesis 1 – Science with Big Bang and the Bible with Creation, in Accord?